rvjc/free-ghosthunters/README.md

 1. Rewrite this game for a modern GUI framework
 2. Employ object-oriented methodologies (classes)
+3. Write a 3D version.
-3. Create nicer shapes and background.
+4. Create nicer shimmering shapes and background.
-4. Allow for multiple ghosts and more complex collisions
+5. Allow for multiple ghosts and more complex collisions
-5. Give this game the sound effects it deserves.
+6. Give this game the sound effects it deserves.
-6. Add new twists and turns to have 'em screaming for more.
+7. Add new twists and turns to have 'em screaming for more.
-7. Add a league table/top scores feature.
+8. Add a league table/top scores feature.
-8. Write an iPhone/Android version and become an app millionaire!
+9. Write iPhone and Android versions and become an app millionaire!